Allegro (train): Route

-The trains also stopped previously in Pasila like every other passenger train from and to Helsinki, but this stop was discontinued between 27 March 2016 and 11 December 2021, when the stop in Pasila was revived.
+The trains also stopped previously in Pasila like every other passenger train from and to Helsinki, but this stop was discontinued between March 27, 2016, and December 11, 2021, when the stop in Pasila was revived.

 Vainikkala (on the Finnish side of the border) and Vyborg are special stations: on trains bound for Finland, passengers are not allowed to leave the train at Vyborg, as the train only stops to pick up passengers; and on trains bound for Russia, passengers are not allowed to leave the train at Vainikkala, for the same reason.

 Border controls

 On board the train, each passenger was visited by Finnish Border Guard and customs officers, as well as their Russian counterparts.
 Finnish border control took place while the train was travelling between Kouvola and Vainikkala, while Russian border control took place while the train was travelling between Vyborg and St Petersburg.
 If boarding/exiting at Vainikkala or Vyborg, the checks took place inside these stations.